Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Introduction

-On the other hand, what is the crucial role that the cosmological $\Lambda$ term play in inflation and reheating, and what is the essential reason for the coincidence of dark-matter dominate matter density and the cosmological $\Lambda$ energy density.
-There are various models and many efforts, that have been made to approach these issues, and readers are referred to review articles and professional books, for example, see Refs.~\cite{Peebles,kolb,book,Inflation_R, Inflation_higgs,reviewL,Bamba:2012cp,Nojiri:2017ncd, Coley2019, prigogine1989,prigogine1989+,Khlopov,wangbin,martin, wuyueliang2012, wuyueliang2016,axioninf,xue2000,xuecos2009,xueNPB2015}.
+\comment{On the other hand, what is the crucial role that the cosmological $\Lambda$ term plays in inflation and reheating, and what is the essential reason for the coincidence of dark-matter dominant matter density and the cosmological $\Lambda$ energy density?
+There are various models and many efforts, that have been made to approach these issues, and readers are referred to review articles and professional books, for example, see Refs.~\cite{Peebles,kolb,book,Inflation_R, Inflation_higgs,reviewL,Bamba:2012cp,Nojiri:2017ncd, Coley2019, prigogine1989,prigogine1989+,Khlopov,wangbin,martin, wuyueliang2012, wuyueliang2016,axioninf,xue2000,xuecos2009,xueNPB2015}. }

-Suppose that the quantum gravity originates the cosmological term $\Lambda\sim M^2_{\rm pl}$ at the Planck scale.
-The initial state of Universe is an approximate de Sitter spacetime of the horizon $H_\circ\approx (\Lambda/3)^{1/2}$ without any matter.
-The cosmological $\Lambda$ energy density drives the spacetime inflation with the scale factor $a(t)\approx e^{H_\circ t}$.
-On the other hand, de Sitter spacetime is unstable against spontaneous particle creations \cite{pairproduction, pairproductionCold}.
-The cosmological energy density $\rho_{_{_\Lambda}}$ drives inflation and simultaneously reduces its value to create the pair-energy density $\rho_{_{_M}}$ via the continuous pair productions of massive fermions and antifermions $m \sim M_{\rm pl}$ for matter content.
-The decreasing $\rho_{_{_\Lambda}}$ and increasing $\rho_{_{_M}}$, in turn, slows down the inflation to its end when the pair production rate $\Gamma_M$ is larger than the Hubble rate $H$ of inflation.
-This leads to a natural inflation, whose $r\!-\! n_s$ relation in terms of the inflation $e$-folding number $N_{\rm end}=50, 60$ agrees with the constrains from CMB measurements \cite{xue2020MPLA}.

-A large number of massive pairs is produced and reheating epoch starts.
-In addition to Einstein equation and energy-conservation law, we introduce the Boltzmann-type cosmic rate equation (\ref{rateeqd}) describing the number of pairs produced from (annihilating to) the spacetime, and reheating equation describing massive unstable pairs decay to relativistic particles and thermodynamic laws.
-This forms a close set of four independent differential equations uniquely determining $H$, $\rho_{_\Lambda}$, $\rho_{_M}$ and radiation-energy density $\rho_{_R}$, given the initial conditions at inflation end.
-Numerical solutions demonstrate three episodes of preheating, massive pairs dominate and genuine reheating.
-Results show that $\rho_{_\Lambda}$ can efficiently converts to $\rho_{_M}$ by producing massive pairs, whose decay accounts for reheating $\rho_{_R}$, temperature and entropy of the Big-Bang Universe.
-As a result, the obtained inflation $e$-folding number, reheating scale, temperature and entropy are in terms of the tensor-to-scalar ratio in the theoretically predicated range $0.042\lesssim r \lesssim 0.048$, consistently with current observations \cite{xuereheating}.